 However, like the SYMBOL cards, they have groups indicated in the purple circle.

-They have all the MAGIC CODE (letters, shapes and numbers in the white rectangle).
-And form something like a "U".
+They contain all the MAGIC CODES (letters, shapes, and numbers in the white rectangle), forming something like a “U”.

 These cards have no image. (see E).

-Some ways of playing do not involve the following elements:
+Some ways of playing do not include the following elements:

 A_04: 3 BAD NIGHT cards

 Cards with a negative value.
-Cards with a question mark.
+Cards marked with a question mark.

 The question mark is used to distinguish the card (see G).